xiaofeng94/BeDDE-for-defogging/README.md

-# BeDDE & exBeDDE for defogging
+# BeDDE & exBeDDE for defogging evaluation
 BeDDE is a real-world benchmark dataset for evaluations of defogging methods.
 It consists of 208 image paris of foggy images and clear refernece images.